Sunday, 31 May 2009

 l

-Not far from the burnt-out Grange Hotel in East Parade is this interesting little building with a broken window both sides (welcome to Rhyl).
+Not far from the burnt-out Grange Hotel in East Parade is this interesting little building with a broken window both sides (Welcome to Rhyl).
 There have been some fanciful stories about what this building is.
 Actually, according to Bill Ellis’ book ‘The Spirit of Rhyl’ the name of the building is Pen-y-Don tower and it was a coastguard lookout station.
-Sorry to disillusion those of you who were hoping for something more exotic, blood curdling and preferably haunted.
+Sorry to disillusion those of you who were hoping for something more blood-curdling and perhaps haunted.

 l